When you give to St. Baldrick's you support the best childhood cancer research.

 Meet our Ambassadors, see how families of kids with cancer can get involved or start a fund in memory of someone you love.

 We do one thing and we do it well: we fund the best childhood cancer research.
 Because kids with cancer need cures now.

-The St. Baldrick’s Foundation is a volunteer-powered charity committed to funding the most promising research to find cures for childhood cancers and give survivors long, healthy lives.
+The St. Baldrick’s Foundation is a volunteer and donor powered charity committed to supporting the most promising research to find cures for childhood cancers and give survivors long and healthy lives.